plotasse/steam-sel/README.md

 ## Install

-- Put steam-sel-loader in your path, and add it to the launch options for the games you want to run with it.
+- Put steam-sel-loader in your PATH, and add it to the launch options for the games you want to run with it.
   * If you have no launch option for the game, the line is `steam-sel-loader
     %command%`.